 My research interests encompass different topics that fall into the areas of semantics and pragmatics proper, are located at the syntax-semantics interface, or are connected to the philosophy of language.
-I am especially drawn to the less well-studied uses/interpretations of linguistic expressions since they force us to re-evaluate previous analyses of the better studied/standard interpretations of these expressions, and since they lead to a better understanding of the connection between semantics and pragmatics and their interfaces.
+I am especially drawn to the less well-studied uses/interpretations of linguistic expressions: they force us to re-evaluate previous analyses of the better studied/standard interpretations of these expressions, and they lead to a better understanding of the connection between semantics and pragmatics and their interfaces.

 Methodologically, I am interested in corpus linguistic and experimental methods and how they can be applied fruitfully to semantic and pragmatic research.
 Most of my theoretical work is informed by corpus or experimental studies.

 Cross-linguistically, the dominant use of dedicated impersonal pronouns (e.g., English one and German man) is a 'generic use', in which they seem to contribute a meaning similar to 'people in general'.
 In some languages, e.g., in German, French, or Italian, impersonal pronouns allow for other uses, as well; for instance, German man has an existential use in which it is interpreted close to English someone.
 The aim of this project is to shed light on the semantics and pragmatics of the different uses of impersonal pronouns in German and other Germanic languages.
 My current investigations of the impersonal pronoun man in German, Norwegian, and Swedish is funded by the EC (project number: 842363) as part of a Marie Skłodowska-Curie Individual Fellowship.

 In the course of exploring the semantics of German existentially used man, it became clear early on from extant discussions in the literature and discussions with colleagues that existentially used man shows striking parallels to implicit agents of short eventive passives, which also receive an existential interpretation.
 Hence, my investigations into this use of German man has been extended to also cover the semantics of implicit agents of short eventive passives.